R-unic/better-queue/README.md

 # Package template

-Package template for roblox-ts with rUnit tests and scripts already set up
+Package template for roblox-ts with rUnit testing and scripts already set up